earlephilhower/ESP8266Audio/README.md

 ## Thanks
 Thanks to the authors of StellaPlayer and libMAD for releasing their code freely, and to the maintainers and contributors to the ESP8266 Arduino port.

+Also, big thanks to @tueddy for getting the initial ESP32 porting into the tree!

 -Earle F. Philhower, III
  earlephilhower@yahoo.com